 7. City of Strife (City of Spires)

 Despite the cities feeling very similar, he hides in the lower city, piecing together a new life.
-So it is his story about who he meets, what happens, and how the story unfolds.
+So, it is his story about who he meets, what happens, and how the story unfolds.
 I recommend this book as a fantasy asexual romance.
 The hardcover is not good, but the paperback is awesome in quality.
-Also, the font size and color of the pages are amazing to read.
+Also, the font size and color of the pages are excellent to read.

 Author: Claudie Arseneault